N3RDIUM/dotfiles/README.md

     - [ ] Notifd "ping"
     - [ ] Plan other widgets l8r, make your essentials first
 - TUI
     - [ ] Basically, switch from most guis to the terminal.
+My projects will be added as submodules.
     - [ ] TUI music player in python
     - [ ] cava config
     - [ ] TUI clock, stw, tmr, etc in python